Cinema of Portugal: Pioneers and the producing houses

 Júlio Costa, partnering with João Almeida, acquired the Salão Ideal from Freire Correia and Nuno Almada in 1908 and started the Empresa Cinematográfica Ideal production and distribution house.
 Remodelled and appropriately refitted, the Salão Ideal presented a predecessor of the talkies, the "Animatógrafo Falado" (Spoken Animatograph), where a group of people read the script and produced sound in synch with the film's projection.
 The group was made up of volunteer firefighters of Ajuda, of which not only Júlio Costa but also António Silva, the actor of the Portuguese Golden Age comedies, were members.

 While waiting for the construction of his studio at Rua Marquês Ponte de Lima, Júlio Costa began filming "views".
 He begins filming features with Chantecler Atraiçoado ("Chantecler Betrayed") and then with Rainha depois de Morta ("Queen After Dead"), by Carlos Santos, the first Portuguese film with a historic motif.
 Júlio Costa's company pioneered grouping, production, distribution and exhibition, together for the first time.
 The company would halt activity after a suspicious fire.

 In 1918, Lusitânia Film was founded, a production company with an ambitious outlook, led by Celestino Soares and Luís Reis Santos.
 They remodelled the old Portugália Film studio, in São Bento, and began filming documentaries.
 The same year, two short films are made outdoors by Costa Veigam, directed by the young Leitão de Barros: Malmequer ("Daisy") and Mal de Espanha ("Evil From Spain").
 The shooting of O Homem dos Olhos Tortos ("The Man with the Twisted Eyes") began, the story based on a Reinaldo Ferreira police serial and directed by Leitão de Barros.
 However, due to financial pressures, the film was never completed.
 A well-organized conspiracy would close down the company that intended to film A Severa as its next production.

-After the closing of the "cycle of Lisbon", the first Oporto production house was founded, which ensured for some years the continuous production of cinema in the country.
+After the closing of the "cycle of Lisbon", the first Porto production house was founded, which ensured for some years the continuous production of cinema in the country.